Charles Darwin

 Charles Darwin (1809-1882)

-He is the author of On the Origin of Species, a book that changed how man views himself in the universe.
+The author of On the Origin of Species book changed how man views himself in the universe.
 Darwin's Galapagos visit laid the groundwork for his theory of evolution.

 Darwin's childhood